Deploy ASP.NET Core App on Kubernetes

 In Declarative Object configuration, we define objects in a configuration file and tell kubectl to create the object based on this configuration file.
 The configuration file is a YAML file with extension .yaml or .yml.
 The YAML file has key: value expressions to specify our needs.

-For example, I am telling kubectl to create an object which is defined in the configuration file called myobj.yaml.
+For example, we are telling kubectl to create an object which is defined in the configuration file called myobj.yaml.

 kubectl create -f myobj.yaml